 Published March 2, 2021

-Navigate the exhibition below to learn more about the portraits and to explore the interwoven stories of the Lloyd family, the family of Jupiter Hammon, and chattel slavery in what would become the United States.
+Visit our Exhibition Gallery in person during the exhibition period or navigate the exhibition virtually below to learn more about the portraits and to explore the interwoven stories of the Lloyd family, the family of Jupiter Hammon, and chattel slavery in what would become the United States.

 Sources and Further Reading